 What are my options for tracking my business's finances?

 There are pros and cons to either system.
 Software solutions, for example, are less expensive and more hands-on – you'll have direct control over your business's accounting strategy.
 Working with an accountant, on the other hand, can give you more flexibility with your business; you won't have to worry about the books.
-The professionalism and experience of some accountants may give you opportunities to better organize your business's financial systems and, when the time comes, save some money on taxes.
+The professionalism and experience of the right accountant may give you opportunities to better organize your business's financial systems and, when the time comes, save some money on taxes.

-With either method, it's important to understand what choices you have at your disposal.
-We compiled 10 of the best small business bookkeeping systems for this year.
-By reviewing this list and other options, you can make a more informed decision about turning to a software solution or partnering with an accountant or bookkeeper.
+With either method, it's important to understand your choices, so we compiled 10 recommendations for the best bookkeeping systems from small business owners.
+By reviewing this list and researching other options, you can make a more informed decision about turning to a software solution or partnering with an accountant or bookkeeper.

 "FreshBooks is a great cloud-based accounting software for small business.
 It's affordable, so it's a good option for businesses that are just starting out.
 You can send invoices, track time, accept credit cards, and manage receipts and expenses.
 Plus, it's super easy to use, and since it's cloud-based, you can access it on the go." – Chris Christoff, MonsterInsights